 VOLUNTEER AT OUR SALT LAKE CITY WAREHOUSE (328 West Gregson Ave.)

 Regular volunteer days are held at the warehouse every Tuesday and Friday from 9:00 am to 11:30 am as well as on occasional Saturdays.
+You are welcome to join us on either or both days.
 Activities include such things as packing food boxes, filling backpacks for school children, filling Christmas stockings, packing Grandma and Grandpa boxes, and many more things.

 The warehouse is centrally located just off I15 in the Salt Lake Valley.